All Episodes

 It popped up again a week later as Tropical Depression 12.

-They said it's the same tropical depression, but because there's been some time since it dissipated, we're gonna name it 12 rather than keep it 10.
+They said it's the same tropical depression, but because there's been some time since it dissipated, we're going to name it 12 rather than keep it 10.

 And so 10 then became Katrina.

-Now the minute 10 became, and then it became a tropical storm, and then it then it became uh hurricane Katrina.
+Now, the minute 10 became, and then it became a tropical storm, and then it became Hurricane Katrina.

 And we watched it all the way out in the Atlantic approach Florida, go across Florida into the Gulf all this time.